dustsucker/SSG-Translation/README.md

 	}
 ```

-it returns the right paths but not the correct content for the paths.
+It returns the right paths but not the correct content for the paths.

-I also tried to dump the content of the ```$content = $page->content($currentLanguage); ```and it returns the correct data for the language.
-If i use ```$content = $page->content();``` it returns the wrong content but only in the generated pages if is start the kirby router myself and test it in the Browser everything works.
+I also tried to dump the content of the $content = $page->content($currentLanguage); and it returns the correct data for the language.
+If I use $content = $page->content(); it returns the wrong content but only in the generated pages.
+If I start the Kirby router myself and test it in the browser, everything works.

-So I read some more on the router stuff and found the LanguageRouter and tried to use it in the generate plugin:
- but the routes are empty:
+So I read some more on the router stuff and found the LanguageRouter and tried to use it in the generate plugin: but the routes are empty:

 ```protected function _getRouteContent(string $routePath, string $languageCode = null)
 	{